 The real shame is when inventors insist on staying "all in", and spending their way into bankruptcy or at least major financial difficulties.
 At this law firm, we see this problem more than all other problems combined.

 The first file (2 min 52 seconds) discusses depth of disclosure, and why blowing this off will greatly harm the chances of getting a patent Issued.

 The second file (3 min 1 second) discusses the importance of getting an invention to an MVP-stage (Minimum Viable Product) as quickly as possible.
 Inventors that cannot or will not do this, prior to seeking capital, are much more likely to fail.
 No one wants to fund a non-finished invention.

 The third file (2 min 33 seconds) discusses the problems with inventing to an industry that one has not participated in previously.
 These inventors also have a much higher chance of failure.

 The fourth file (2 min 45 seconds) discusses an important topic: the myths, canards, misunderstandings, and outright fraud surrounding patent searches.

-Don't go by the traditional metrics.
+Don't go by the traditional metrics (shown above).
 These are often wrong, and do not properly reflect the true authentic benefits of an incubator or accelerator.

-We will be adding to this section later, but just want to note how typical business metrics are misleading and inaccurate, not an indicator of success or advancement.
-One example is Theranos, who has 126 Issued Patents.
+Typical business metrics for Incubators and Accelerators are often misleading and inaccurate, and not an indicator of success or advancement.
+One example is Theranos, who had >135 Issued Patents, all of which were invalid and worthless (nobody read them).
 Equally important to what false-metrics incubators do track, are the important data-metrics (often easily available) that they don't track.
+See above.